torvalds/linux/Documentation/vm/hmm.rst

 Split address space happens because devices can only access memory allocated through a device specific API.
-This implies that all memory objects in a program are not equal from the device point of view which complicates large programs that rely on a wide set of libraries.
+This implies that all memory objects in a program are yest equal from the device point of view which complicates large programs that rely on a wide set of libraries.

 Concretely, this means that code that wants to leverage devices like GPUs needs